mieweb/docs/content/functions/system-administration/security/my-settings.md

 * Play on Top: If set to YES, when you open a dictation, the MIE Dictation player will always appear on ‘top' of any other screens or windows you additionally open.
 It keeps the MIE Dictation Player on top of your screen views so you can always see the Dictation Player and get to it quicker without having to find it's opened minimized program in the toolbar at the very bottom of your computer screen.
 If set to NO, when opening a dictation the MIE Dictation Player will be on the screen unless you open another screen or window to view other information.
 The MIE Dictation Player is still opened, but doesn't appear on the screen ‘on top' of everything else you opened.
 It automatically minimizes the Dictation Player and you can click to open it again from the bottom of your computer status toolbars.
 * Single Tap Record:  Choose YES or NO. NO means that you have to press and keep holding down the record button while you dictate.
 As soon as you release, it will pause/stop the dictation.
 Most clients set it to this NO option meaning you do not want to tap each time to record, pause, etc. You would press and hold the button continuously while recording, then release.
 YES means that when you press the record button, you can release it and it will keep on recording.
 To pause/stop the dictation, you would have to tap the record button again to turn pause/stop it.
 * Confirm Overwrite: Choose Yes or No. Yes: will ask them every time they want to overwrite a section of their dictation.
 If set to NO: they will not be prompted at all and the recording will overwrite what was already there.
+* Olympus Folder: Can set default folder to upload stored Olympus dictations from.
 * Dictation View: Choose and set the tab you wish to always default and open to when you open the Dictation left sidebar tab.
 * Default Job Type: Choose and set the job type you wish to default to when using the dictation module.
 You can keep as No Job Type and you would then always select a specific job-type manually when you dictate.
 Or, if you always mainly dictate a specific job-type, then you can set this here and won't have to manually change it all the time when dictating.
 * Dictation Window Position:  Choose and set the position where you would like the MIE Dictation Player to open and appear on your computer screen.
 Default is usually top left corner.